 Acceptance of Self

-Harmony between expectations and reality filters disappointments.
-Too much expectation and life constantly fails, screaming unfairness; too little expectation and perhaps we settle for less.
-Some proclaim no expectation is best; perhaps this is so.
-Personally, I’m not sure of the laudableness of this a mindset.
-Trust is intimately tied with expectations.
-Does the disloyalty of a cheating spouse fail to provoke emotion in the expectationless victim?
-Like many things, healthy expectations must fall in the glorious middle, neither too much nor too little.
+Harmony between expectations and the subsequent reality filters disappointments.
+If we expect too much, life stumbles, never reaching our lofty desires of how it should be.
+We scream of unfairness; but too little expectation on the future and we settle.
+Some proclaim no expectation is best; perhaps this is so for some.
+Personally, I’m not so sure.
+Relationship trust is intimately tied to expectations.
+Does the disloyalty of a cheating spouse fail to provoke emotion when we have no expectation for them to be faithful?
+Like many things, healthy expectations fall in Buddha’s glorious middle way, neither too much nor too little.

-What do we expect of ourselves, too much, or too little?
-We must find harmony in the middle, enough expectation to act but not so much to depress.
+Do you expect too much, or too little?
+We must examine our expectations, finding harmony in the middle, enough expectation to act but not so much to depress.
 Accepting the reality of self—beauties, flaws, and limitations, must be cautiously held, not with disgust or with joyful justification.

-Change demands recognizing inconsistencies between current behaviors and expectations so we can address the differences, either by taming unrealistic expectations or modifying disquieting behaviors.
-We must remind that imperfections don’t imply inadequacy; the flaws simply testify of humanness.
+Self-improvement demands recognition of inconsistencies between current behaviors and desired characteristics, so we can address the differences, either by taming unrealistic expectations or modifying disquieting behaviors.
+We must remember during this process that imperfections don’t imply inadequacy; the flaws simply testify of humanness.
 We are who we are—ugly spots and all.
-Often ugly spots are normal imperfections found in our humanness, if so, are they really ugly?
+Most flaws are typical imperfections of humanness, if so, are they really ugly?
 Being in harmony with the present, enhances efforts to improve the future—a paradox.

-Harsh judgments rule in a hurtful cycle of self-rejection; the self never discovers rest from the brutal attacks of inner judgments.
-Our strenuous demands always scream insufficiency, projecting the self-rejection onto others.
-If we don’t like ourselves and focus on becoming more likable, our escape from the painful cycle is improbable; the resolution is to become more accepting.
-Our improvement of living and thinking may be many; but often the insecurities remain—a fixture in our emotional landscape.
-We still work to be better and our improvements bless our futures—just not perfectly.
+Harsh judgments are part of a hurtful cycle of self-rejection; the self never finds rest from the brutal attacks of inner judgments.
+Our strenuous demands scream insufficiency, projecting the harsh judgments onto others.
+If we don’t like ourselves, our escape from this painful cycle is improbable; the resolution is to become more accepting, not forcing compliance.
+Even with improvement, the harshness continues, and insecurities remain—a fixture in our emotional landscape.
+We must soothe these instinctual and learned criticisms emerging from our pasts and haunting our minds.
+We still work to be better, improving and blessing our futures—just not perfectly.